dmars8047/docker-compose-demo/README.md

  - The Get Artists Endpiont: http://localhost:8000/music/artists
  - The Get Artist Albums Endpoint: http://localhost:8000/music/artists/{{artistId}}/albums

- The Sales Data Api Service can be accessed at the following URLs
+ The Sales Data API Service can be accessed at the following URLs

 - The Get Sales Stats Endpoint: http://localhost:8001/sales/stats/{{id}}

 ## Service interactions

-Both the Music Api Service and the Sales Data Api Service have their own databases.
+Both the Music API Service and the Sales Data API Service have their own databases.

-When calling the Music Api Service's 'Get Artist Albums Endpoint' the Sales Api Service's 'Get Sales Stats Endpoint' will be called for every album in the requested artist's catalog.
+When calling the Music API Service's 'Get Artist Albums Endpoint' the Sales API Service's 'Get Sales Stats Endpoint' will be called for every album in the requested artist's catalog.

 ## Database Information